fx-fusion/vscode-sftp-wiki/Config.md

 0

+### remoteExplorer

+object.

+### remoteExplorer.filesExclude

+string[] - Configure patterns for excluding files and folders.
+The Remote Explorer decides which files and folders to show or hide based on this setting.

 ### concurrency
 number - Lower concurrency could get more stability because some client/server have some sort of configured/hard coded limit.